Table of contents

 - In the Google Admin panel, you can add company resources such as conference rooms, cars, 3D printers, video call equipment, etc. All these resources can be found on the drop-down list when creating a calendar event, from where you can book them for a specific time.
 It is an ideal way to maintain order in reservations.
 Read more about how Bonnier Business Group uses this feature in our case study.

-- When everyone in an organization has a Google Workspace account (not necessarily in one domain), subscribing to individual employees’ calendars and entire departments’ or resources’ is a matter of a few clicks.
+- When everyone in an organization has a Google Workspace account (not necessarily in one domain), subscribing to multiple calendars and entire departments’ or resources’ is a matter of a few clicks.

 - Google Workspace includes the Google Meet videoconferencing application with advanced features.
 In the company’s Google Calendar, you can generate a unique video conference room link with the meeting, available to all guests, and each event can hold up to 500 participants.